markmoxon/elite-source-code-6502-second-processor/README.md

 ![Screenshot of 6502 Second Processor Elite on the BBC Micro](https://elite.bbcelite.com/images/github/Elite-Tube.png)

-This repository contains the original source code for Elite on the BBC Micro with a 6502 Second Processor, with every single line documented and (for the most part) explained.
+This repository contains the original source code for Ian Bell and David Braben's classic game Elite on the BBC Micro with a 6502 Second Processor, with every single line documented and (for the most part) explained.
 It is literally the original source code, just heavily commented.

 It is a companion to the [elite.bbcelite.com website](https://elite.bbcelite.com).